fimion/alex-party/posts/2020-08-19-es6-classes-object-prototypes-and-enumeration.md

 ---
 title: ES6 Classes, Object Prototypes, and Enumeration
-excerpt: ES6 classes have been around for a little now, so let's talk about a key difference between using them and using a more traditional object prototype extending method of creating JavaScript classes.
+excerpt: ES6 classes have been around for a little why now, so let's talk about a key difference between using them and using a more traditional object prototype extending method of creating JavaScript classes.
 date: 2020-08-19T00:04:41.323Z
 ---